trial-start/django-chat/README.md

 ## Usage

-1. **Open the Chat Application**:

-   Open your web browser and navigate to the URL where you've hosted the chat application.
+1. **Open the Chat Application**: Open your web browser and navigate to the chat application's URL.

-2. **Create or Join a Chat Room**:
+2. **Enter a Chat Room**:

-   - **Create a New Chat Room**: Click on the "Create New Room" button or a similar option (if available).
-Enter a room name or choose one, and you'll become the moderator.
+   - **Create a New Chat Room**:
+     - Enter a room name in the "Room Name" input field.
+     - Enter your username in the "Username" input field.
+     - Click the "Enter Room" button.
+     - You'll become the moderator of the new chat room.

+   - **Join an Existing Chat Room**:
+     - Navigate to same chat application's URL in a new tab
+     - Enter the name of the chat room you want to join in the "Room Name" input field.
+     - Enter your username in the "Username" input field.
+     - Click the "Enter Room" button.
-   - **Join an Existing Room**: To join an existing chat room, click on the "Join Room" button or a similar option.
-Enter the room's name or select from the available rooms.
-You'll join the chat as a participant.
+     - You'll join the existing chat room as a participant.

-3. **Start Sending Real-Time Messages**:

-   Once you're inside a chat room, start sending real-time messages to other participants.
-Simply type your message in the text input field and press Enter or click the "Send" button.

-Enjoy seamless real-time communication with the Django Chat Application!